There’s a lot of heavy, dense energy in the world these days. How do we conscious beings keep our energy fields clean?

 The tea will stay potent in the fridge for a few days in a lidded container.
 You can double or triple the recipe if you’re going to take a lot of oregano baths within a few days.

 I give thanks to the wonderful shamans who taught me about cleansing baths and showers.
-Stay tuned for part two, where I’ll discuss how to do energetic cleansing with the aid of your ever-present divine allies!
+Read Part 2, where I discuss how to do energetic cleansing with the aid of your ever-present divine allies!